risingwavelabs/risingwave/presentation_london/presentation.md

 ```

 - We can see multiple binlogs
-- We can observe that we are writing into binlog, because that is the one where the size increased
+- We can observe that we are writing into binlog 3, because that is the one where the size increased
   - File size will also increase on deletes

 ```sh